old-pops-mcgee/black-hole-bounce/README.md

 # black-hole-bounce
-Score as many points as you can with a paddle, a ball, and gravity!
+Score as many points as you can with a ball, and gravity!